volkorp/volkorp/README.md

 - 👋 Hi, I’m @volkorp.
-Spanish DevSecOps.
+Spanish Dev.
 - 👀 I’m interested in almost any new project and languaje It comes to my hands.
-- 🌱 I’m currently learning NodeJS and cybersecurity.
 - 📫 To reach me just contact me on github.

 <!---